PENGLU-WashU/IMC_Denoise/README.md

 - When setting the parameter as "normal", the original network structure using Resnet and UNet will be applied in training and prediction.
 - When setting the parameter as "small", a much smaller network only using UNet will be applied, so that the total parameters decrease from 33,136,320 to 243,488, and the training time decreases by approximately 80%.
 - The small network is fit for small datasets (all of our cases work well!).
 Nevertheless, the normal one can be applied if you have a much larger dataset or the performance of the small one is not ideal.
 - We set "small" as the default setting for the parameter "network_size" for all the cases.
+However, all the trained weights in Zenodo applied "normal" network setting.
 - You can even define your own network structure by changing the code in "IMC_Denoise/IMC_Denoise_main/DeepSNiF_model".
 ### Commonly used hyper-parameters of the algorithm
 | Parameter          | Description                                                                                                                                                                                                                       | Default Value | Data type |